-According to a report by the Nielson Norman Group, whilst website usability has improved dramatically over the past decade, intranet usability is not any better – and indeed, if anything, may be slightly worse.
-It goes on to state that intranets ought to have higher usability than websites because organisations have full control over the environment, know exactly who the users are and can see clear financial benefits when improvements are made.
+According to a recent Nielson Normal Group report, website usability has improved dramatically over the past decade but over the same period, intranet usability may be slightly worse.
+The same report goes on to state that intranets should to have higher usability than websites because organisations have full control over the environment, know exactly who is using the system and how, and will also users are and will also benefit financially through improved productivity when improvements are made.